SlimIO/Governance/docs/manage_alarm_and_metric.md

 - get_alarms_occurence
 - remove_alarm

-But those callbacks can be painful to work with because of the Asynchronous nature of the product.
-That why we introduce [@slimio/alert](https://github.com/SlimIO/Alert) package that has been build to simplify and improve the developer experience.
+But those callbacks can be painful to work with because of the Asynchronous nature of the product (need to ensure that the given entity exist at a given time).
+That why we introduce [@slimio/alert](https://github.com/SlimIO/Alert) package that has been build to simplify and enhance the developer experience.

 <p align="center">Throwing an alarm on the root entity</p>